After rejecting the latest offer Debenhams on edge of administration

 After an appeal from the company, Debenhams’s shares were removed prior to Tuesday’s trading.
 It has declined to a close project from Mike Ashley’s company to place £150m into the retailer on Monday.
 This has got rejected as Mr. Ashley desired to be a chief executive.

 Debenhams is expected to go through a pre-pack administration, which would mean current shareholders would be wiped out.
-Among them is Mr. Ashley, whose near 30% stake in the company cost about £150m to build up.
+Among them is Mr. Ashley, whose nearly 30% stake in the company cost about £150m to build up.

 Debenhams has suggested concluding about 50 branches from the upcoming year and redeeming rents with the proprietor to gear its financial issues.